Gemini Force One: Development

 After Gerry Anderson died in December 2012, his son Jamie Anderson approached children's book author M. G. Harris (known for The Joshua Files children's book series) to help finish his started book series.
 Using the crowdfunding platform Kickstarter, the book project was launched on 5 September 2013, with a set goal of £24,350 (about $39,000).
 On 5 October 2013, the deadline was reached, and the project had exceeded its goal, gathering £33,463 (about $53,000).
 With the collected funds, Harris' agent Robert Kirby was able to negotiate a publishing deal with Orion Publishing Group, with the first book entitled Black Horizon announced for release by Orion Children's Books in 2015.
 Designer/illustrator Andrew Probert was also brought on board to design the various craft of the Gemini Force fleet.

 Installments

 Black Horizon

 After the father of Ben Carrington dies, his mother contacts a rich entrepreneur and establishes an elite organization - the Gemini Force.
 The Gemini Force are a top-secret organization with the aim of providing rescue services.
 Ben is determined to become part of the team, but needs to prove to his mother first, that he has got what it takes.

 Ghost Mine

-Ben Carrington's dream has become a reality: he's finally a member of Gemini Force.
-But, still suffering from the deaths of his parents, it's a bitter-sweet triumph.
-When news reaches GF1 of a gang of illegal 'ghost' miners trapped after a South African mining disaster, Ben is glad to spring into action with the team.
-But it soon emerges that the company, Auron, doesn't want its miners found.
-Ben must work out whom to trust if he's to ensure that Gemini Force pulls off its most difficult mission yet.
+Ben Carrington becomes a member of Gemini Force, fulfilling a long-standing goal.
+However, he continues to be affected by the deaths of his parents.
+The team is dispatched to respond to a report of illegal "ghost" miners trapped following a mining disaster in South Africa.
+During the mission, it is revealed that the company, Auron is unwilling to assist in locating the miners.
+Ben must determine whom tho trust as Gemini Force attempts to complete the mission.